Resources

 Icon

-A Group health insurance plan is very helpful to get a basic financial back-up against medical emergencies for the employee and his/her family.
-The insured does not have to spend on premium but can still enjoy the benefit of insurance coverage.
-Some organizations provide an option to buy top-ups that increase the amount of sum insured.
+A Group health insurance plan is very helpful for providing a basic financial back-up against medical emergencies for the employee and his/her family.
+The insured does not have to spend on premiums but can still enjoy the benefit of insurance coverage.
+Some organisations provide an option to buy top-ups that increase the sum insured.
 These are the main advantages of a Group Health policy.

 6) What are the advantages of an Individual Health insurance plan?